 The area’s strong sense of community has come back in recent years with major investments into economic, education and social infrastructure.
 In short, it has become much more attractive for middle-income families.

 Dappermarkt is one of the country’s oldest - and best - outdoor markets.
 It forms the multicultural heart of the neighbourhood along with such major arteries as Javastraat, which once only provided every manner of global grocery but is now beginning to feature more upscale cafes and terraces.

 Not only government but also grassroots community groups are working hard to develop the area’s sense of community.
 Projects such as Memories of East (Dutch) which collect stories about residents, reflects how diverse the neighbourhood really is.
 There is relatively more social housing and unemployment here than in other parts of the city but there is a sense of moving forward.

 Eating, drinking, etc.

 Besides many cheap ethnic eateries and supermarkets, the area is attracting much more higher-end cafes and restaurants who are often re-inventing many of the area’s industrial monuments.
 On sunny days, the parks resemble impressionist painting depicting feasting locals.
 And who can knock a brewery, Brouwerij ’t IJ, who have a bona fide windmill from under which you can enjoy their brews?
-Besides the eternal Arena, the area has recently become home to two of city’s more inspired nightclubs: Trouw and Canvas.
+Besides the eternal Hotel Arena, the area has recently become home to one of city’s more inspired nightclubs: Canvas.